-Bonifacio Global City, or BGC, is the newest and most hyped, thus easily the most expensive neighborhood of Manila.
+Bonifacio Global City, or BGC, is the newest and most hyped, thus easily the most expensive neighborhood in Manila.
 Being first and foremost a business center it tends to be pretty abandoned on weekends, which is good news for its residents who can enjoy a traffic-free Sunday brunch on a café terrace.
-My to go place is definitely Wildflour Café and Bakery.
+My to-go place is definitely the Wildflour Café and Bakery.

-It’s worth to make a nice stroll after breakfast and explore the area paying special attention to BGC`s street art scenes.
-Since the first street art festival in 2015 many unique and colorful murals from well-known local and international artist decorate the firewalls.
+It’s worth it to make a nice stroll after breakfast and explore the area paying special attention to BGC`s street art scenes.
+Since the first street art festival in 2015 many unique and colorful murals from well-known local and international artists decorate the firewalls.

 3. BGC by night

 It would be a pity to skip Manila`s growing bar scene with some really fine examples of master mixology.
 For an exclusive experience let’s get back to the beginning, to BGC, to a classy speakeasy bar, namely The Bank Bar.

 Should you wonder where its name comes from, the secret reveals once you check the location: the place hides behind a convenience store on the ground floor of RCBC Savings Bank Corporate Center.
 Sipping one of their whiskey cocktails can be a proper finish off a two-day intense but insightful rush through the city.

 Siargao Island Philippines: Everything you NEED to know + Top 20

 I am just going to cut to the chase, I love this island.
 Siargao Island Philippines is one of those places you come for a few days and end up…

 Things to do in El Nido Palawan Philippines | 2023 Travel Guide